bright/new-www/_posts/2018-06-28-self-code-review.md

 Once I have committed and pushed, the last step is to check if the code compiles and the tests are green on the CI server.

 Do I apply this routine each and every time?
-Of course not, we all know scenarios of delivering a feature as soon as possible.
 Does this routine prevent me from checking some fishy code in?
-Well, commits like `Fix typos` or `Remove “only” from tests` still happen :) But after all, we are only humans and we all make mistakes.
+Of course not, we all know scenarios of delivering a feature as soon as possible or just a little change which surely does not require all these steps.
+Commits like `Fix typos` or `Remove “only” from tests` still happen :) But after all, we are only humans and we all make mistakes.
 And the teammate code review is just irreplaceable :)